Atha/update-conf.d/readme.md

 Copyright and license
 ---------------------

+Copyright © 2013 javeree
 Copyright © 2011 Nicolas Bercher
 Copyright © 2010 truc (on improvements)
-Copyright © 2008, 2010 Atha
+Copyright © 2008-2013 Atha

 This script is released under the terms of the [GNU GENERAL PUBLIC LICENSE Version 2](http://www.gnu.org/licenses/gpl-2.0-standalone.html) or (at your